DeadBranches/logseq-queries-and-scripts/futureEventsTable.md

 created-on:: [[Saturday, Aug 10th, 2024]]

 - ```javascript
+  /**
+   * @file futureEventsTable.md
+   * @description
+   * This script generates a comprehensive table of future events in Logseq, providing users with a clear visualization of upcoming activities.
+It offers a quick overview of events, their dates, and the number of days until they occur, enhancing planning and time management within Logseq.
+   *
+   * The script fetches future events from Logseq's database, sorts them chronologically, calculates the time until each event, and presents the information in an interactive HTML table.
+Users can easily add notes about events to their current journal page and view additional event details through a collapsible interface.
+   *
+   * @function futureEventsTable
+   * @param {HTMLElement} div - The DOM element where the future events table will be inserted.
+   *
+   * @requires logseq-kits
+   * @see {@link https://discuss.logseq.com/t/edit-and-run-javascript-code-inside-logseq-itself/20763|Logseq Kits Installation}
+   *
+   * @example
+   * // To use this script:
+   * // 1.
+Create a page named "futureEventsTable" in your Logseq graph
+   * // 2.
+Add the script inside a JavaScript markdown code block on that page
+   * // 3.
+Add the following macro to your Logseq config.edn file:
+   * // :futureEventsTable ":futureEventsTable "[:div {:class \"kit inline\" :data-kit \"futureEventsTable\" } ]"
+   * // 4.
+Use the macro {{futureEventsTable}} where you want the table to appear
+   *
+   * @returns {void} This function doesn't return a value but modifies the DOM by appending a table to the provided div.
+   */

   logseq.kits.setStatic(async function futureEventsTable(div) {
     // Start counting from startDate date into the future.
 You probably want
     // to start from today